gsass/pretty.bike/content/faq.md

 You can do this ride in regular sneakers, and you can do it in clipless (which is just the worst misnomer jfc) bike shoes.
 The latter isn't required; I rode clipless for the first few rides and it reduced foot fatigue a bit but I'm not fast, and clipless didn't make me faster, so I swapped back to plain sneakers.

 What does work (for me):
 - Closed toe shoes.
 Two people have done this ride in Tevas/Chaco style sandals, so it's possible to do it in sandals, but consider if you will: not stepping into the skudge which you might see on the shoulder of a suburban road.
-I'd reccomend closed toes but you can do you if you're that kinda buckaroo.
+I'd recommend closed toes but you do you, buckaroo.
 - Stiff soles.
 You can get a lot of the value of clipless shoes without installing clips (again, worst misnomer, jfc etc) in them.
 Stiffer soles let you put down more power without tiring out your arches or ankles.
 Fresh skate shoes and running shoes with full padding are popular and work well.
 - Flat soles.
 If you're not comfortable walking in clippity-clop road shoes, this is not the weekend to try them out.
 Fast people, you do you (y'all do y'all?).
 - Good socks and foot powder.